COVID-19 Guidance - FAQs & Webinar Series

 Watch our 'Family Wellness During COVID-19' webinar with Neil Williamson

 On 25th April 2020, Neil Williamson, who is an Epilepsy Nurse Specialist and member of the DSUK Medical Advisory Board, hosted a webinar for Dravet families, which focused on family wellness through COVID-19, with practical tips and Dravet-specific advice for coping with the virus outbreak.Watch the video

-However, we understand that mask wearing may not be tolerated even in older children with Dravet Syndrome due to sensory and other issues.
+In some cases, mask wearing may not be tolerated even in older children with Dravet Syndrome due to sensory and other issues.
 Parents/carers may need to be prepared to explain this in situations where mask-wearing is requested.
 For public transport, exemptions for the use of face coverings apply to those with certain health conditions, disabled people and children under the age of 11 (find out more here).
-Some organisations are offering 'face-covering exempt' lanyards (find out more here).

 If a child/adult with Dravet Syndrome needs A&E then they should go to A&E and not avoid or delay due to COVID-19.
 Hospitals are still fully open and responding to all emergency situations, despite the COVID-19 situation, so it is important to follow your normal escalation procedure.